Ellen's Game of Games

-In 2016, DeGeneres was honored with the Presidential Medal of Freedom presented by President Barack Obama.
-The prestigious award is the nation's highest civilian honor and was bestowed upon DeGeneres for her extraordinary contributions to notable change and progress in the United States.
+In 2016, DeGeneres was honored with the Presidential Medal of Freedom, presented by President Barack Obama.
+The prestigious award is the nation's highest civilian honor and was bestowed on DeGeneres for her extraordinary contributions to notable change and progress in the United States.
 She was also presented with the 15th Annual Mark Twain Prize for American Humor by the John F. Kennedy Center for the Performing Arts in 2012.

-DeGeneres hosted the 79th Annual Academy Awards in 2007 and was nominated for a Primetime Emmy Award in the Outstanding Individual Performance in a Variety or Music Program category.
-In 2014, DeGeneres hosted the 86th Annual Academy Awards, drawing the telecast's largest audience in 14 years, and broke the Internet with her star-studded selfie.
+DeGeneres hosted The 79th Annual Academy Awards in 2007 and was nominated for a Primetime Emmy Award in the Outstanding Individual Performance in a Variety or Music Program category.
+In 2014, DeGeneres hosted The 86th Annual Academy Awards drawing the telecast's largest audience in 14 years and broke the Internet with her star-studded selfie.

 DeGeneres, an accomplished best-selling author, released her first home design book, "Home," in 2015.
-Additionally, DeGeneres has had three best-selling books: "Seriously… I'm Kidding," which includes a compilation of comedic observations, quotes and stories from her life, "The Funny Thing Is..." and "My Point...
-And I Do Have One."
+Additionally, DeGeneres has had three best-selling books: "Seriously… I'm Kidding," which includes a compilation of comedic observations, quotes and stories from her life, "The Funny Thing Is...," and "My Point... and I Do Have One."

-DeGeneres has been successful in her feature film work, scoring unprecedented popular and critical response to her character Dory in the blockbuster animated feature "Finding Nemo."
+DeGeneres has been successful in her feature film work scoring unprecedented popular and critical response to her character, Dory, in the blockbuster animated feature "Finding Nemo."
 The highly anticipated sequel, "Finding Dory," was released in 2016 and set the record for the highest-grossing animated film debut at the domestic box office and surpassed the billion-dollar global box office mark.

 DeGeneres' career began as an emcee at a local comedy club in her hometown of New Orleans.
 Her acting career in television included roles in several successful sitcoms before being offered a part on "These Friends of Mine" by ABC.
 Following the first season, the show was renamed "Ellen."
-Running from 1994 to 1998, the show garnered record ratings, with DeGeneres receiving Emmy nominations each season in the Best Actress category.
-In 1997, DeGeneres was the recipient of the coveted Peabody Award and earned an Emmy for writing the critically acclaimed "The Puppy Episode," in which her character came out as a gay woman to a record 46 million viewers.
+Running from 1994-1998, the show garnered record ratings with DeGeneres receiving Emmy nominations each season in the Best Actress category.
+In 1997, DeGeneres was the recipient of the coveted Peabody Award and earned an Emmy for writing the critically acclaimed "Puppy Episode" where her character came out as a gay woman to a record 46 million viewers.